blacksheep-crm/devpops/README.md

 Application: About View: Show Workspace History/Open in Web Tools

-Application: About View: Get Lucky with real-time viewer
+Application: About View Deluxe: Get Lucky with real-time viewer

 Web Tools/Application: Quick Navigation for all objects in a workspace